rickstaa/.ros_conda_wrapper/README.md

 [![Python 2](https://img.shields.io/badge/python%202-2.7%20%7C%202.6%20%7C%202.5-brightgreen.svg)](https://www.python.org/)
 [![Ros versions](https://img.shields.io/badge/ROS%20versions-Melodic%20%7C%20Kinectic-brightgreen)](https://wiki.ros.org)

-This wrapper solves some problems people have while trying to use ROS Kinetic/Melodic inside a conda environment.
+This wrapper solves some problems people have while trying to use ROS Kinetic/Melodic inside a Conda environment.

-:warning: As ROS Kinetic/Melodic does not yet fully support python3 it does not fully work inside a python 3 enviroment see issue [#4](https://github.com/rickstaa/ros_conda_wrapper/issues/4) and [#5](https://github.com/rickstaa/ros_conda_wrapper/issues/5). :warning:
+## :warning: Python 3 compatibility warning:warning:

+### ROS melodic
-:warning: As ROS Kinetic/Melodic does not yet fully support python3 it does not fully work inside a python 3 enviroment see issue [#4](https://github.com/rickstaa/ros_conda_wrapper/issues/4) and [#5](https://github.com/rickstaa/ros_conda_wrapper/issues/5). :warning:
+As ROS Melodic does not yet fully support python3 it does not fully work inside a python 3 environment see issue [#4](https://github.com/rickstaa/ros_conda_wrapper/issues/4) and [#5](https://github.com/rickstaa/ros_conda_wrapper/issues/5).
+As ROS Melodic is currently being ported to python 3 ([see ROS REP 3](https://www.ros.org/reps/rep-0003.html)) theses issue will likely be solved in the coming months.

+### ROS Kinetic
+ROS kinetic does not support python 3.
+Further there are no plans to port the ROS kinetic python 2 packages too python 3 ([see ROS REP 3](https://www.ros.org/reps/rep-0003.html)).

 ## How to setup